qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-oracle-cloud-infrastructure.md

 Deploying Qdrant Hybrid Cloud on OCI facilitates vector search in production environments without altering existing setups, ideal for enterprises and developers leveraging OCI's services.
 Key benefits include:

-- **Seamless Deployment:** Qdrant Hybrid Cloud’s Kubernetes-native architecture allows to simply connect your OCI cluster as a private region and deploy Qdrant with a one-step installation ensuring a smooth and scalable setup.
+- **Seamless Deployment:** Qdrant Hybrid Cloud’s Kubernetes-native architecture allows to simply connect your OCI cluster as a Hybrid Cloud Environment and deploy Qdrant with a one-step installation ensuring a smooth and scalable setup.

 - **Seamless Integration with OCI Services:** The integration facilitates efficient resource utilization and enhances security provisions by leveraging OCI's comprehensive suite of services.